jolietran525/trac/README.md

 ## Results and Future Steps:

 The conflation processes I led have yielded tangible outcomes, including enhanced data accuracy and improved accessibility information.
-As we move forward, I remain committed to refining and expanding our dataset, ensuring its ongoing relevance and impact.
+As we move forward, I remain committed to refining and expanding our dataset by building up the conflation reviewing tool using Leaflet, ensuring its ongoing relevance and impact.

 This portfolio is a testament to my dedication to leveraging technology for social good, and I am excited about the potential for positive change that our work in the Transportation Data Equity Initiative brings to communities facing mobility challenges.